okno/torrocks/README.md

 Templates for a secure Tor exit node configuration

 ### TOR overview
 Tor is free and open-source software for enabling anonymous communication.
 The name is derived from an acronym for the original software project name "The Onion Router".
 Tor directs Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.
 Using Tor makes it more difficult to trace Internet activity to the user: this includes "visits to Web sites, online posts, instant messages, and other communication forms".
-Tor's intended use is to protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities from being monitored. [wikipedia](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
+Tor's intended use is to protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities from being monitored. [(Wikipedia)](https://en.wikipedia.org/wiki/Tor_(anonymity_network))

-### Files:
+### Paths, Logs, Files:

 File  | Description
 ------------- | -------------
-[torrc](https://github.com/okno/torrocks/blob/master/torrc)  | **Main configuration file**
+[/var/log/tor/] | Default log Tor directory
-[tor-exit-notice.html](https://github.com/okno/torrocks/blob/master/tor-exit-notice.html) | Html template for Tor data port [tor.conf](https://github.com/okno/torrocks/blob/master/tor.conf) | Nginx template for hidden service
+[/usr/share/doc/tor] | Sample config&template files for tor and hidden services [/var/log/tor/notices.log] | Tor health log (best for Tor service analysis) [/var/log/tor/debug.log] | Tor debug log (best for debugging & network analysis) [torrc](https://github.com/okno/torrocks/blob/master/torrc)  | **Main configuration file** [tor-exit-notice.html](https://github.com/okno/torrocks/blob/master/tor-exit-notice.html) | Html template for Tor data port [tor.conf](https://github.com/okno/torrocks/blob/master/tor.conf) | Nginx template for hidden service